createModule API

 Option B: Config object

-can be used to run the saga.
-In the cases where a taker doesn't exactly match that signature, such as debounce
+For option B, essentially, any taker that can follow the signature function (type, saga) can be used to run the saga.
+In the cases where a taker doesn't exactly match that signature, such as debounce, you can always bind it to fulfill that effect's required arity.

 See redux sagas API reference for more details on what you can use.